jandamm/vim-one/README.md

 gracefully and automatically if your environment does not support this feature.

+# Disclaimer

+This is my personal branch by merging the branch of laggardkernel with the original version by rakr. **This fork is not stable, it may add breaking changes and more.** I'll use this branch to tailor the theme to my personal needs.
+I consider it a part of my [dotfiles](https://github.com/jandamm/dotfiles), but keep it separate to have an easier time to merge features from other forks.

 ## Everything You Should Know about This Fork

 It seems rakr stopped maintaining the original repo and there's been